Spring into Networking in the Real World and Online

-It is wonderful to network by using contacts you have met only on-line as well as those from the real world.
-The world is getting smaller and smaller as technology enables us to meet people from around the world on-line and travel gets easier and easier in the real world.
+It is wonderful to network to find a job by using contacts you have met only online as well as those from the real world.
+The world is getting smaller and smaller as technology enables us to meet people from around the world online and travel gets easier and easier in the real world.
 As we meet more and more people with whom we would like to maintain relationships, networking becomes increasingly important.

-Contact day– start a list of people you want to maintain a relationship.
-Create an actual list so that in one place you have the name, address (physical or e-mail) and phone number of people with whom you want to make sure you maintain a relationship.
-It is important to have all the contacts on-line and real world all in one place so you can go through the contact steps all at one time, all in one place.
-Next pick one day per month as your contact day and on that day reach out to those on your contact list.
-Reach out to the people on your contact list via email, telephone or by good old-fashioned hand written letter.
+Contact day– start a list of people you want to maintain a relationship with.
+Create an actual list so that in one place you have the name, address (physical or e-mail), and phone number of people with whom you want to make sure you maintain a relationship.
+Next, pick one day per month as your contact day, and on that day reach out to those on your contact list via email, telephone, or by good old-fashioned handwritten letter.

-Clip list – as you read magazines on your tablet device or surf the internet, if you find an article that will be of interest to someone on your contact list clip it and save it to give to that person.
-I use a clipping program for Evernote that lets me save web pages to an Evernote file I have created.
+Clip list – as you read magazines on your tablet device or surf the internet if you find an article that will be of interest to someone on your contact list clip it and save it to give to that person.
+I use a clipping program that lets me save web pages to a cloud-based storage file I have created.
 Then I can send the “clip” via email right from my Evernote program in a matter of seconds.
 If you send your contacts timely, relevant and useful information, they will like hearing from you and look forward to receiving your messages.

-Social Media Groups – this is a great way to stay in contact with and maintain a relationship with on-line contacts.
-An amazing amount of networking, job referring, support and advice takes place via social media groups.
-My favorite social media group, Pushing Lovely on Facebook amazes me each day with the support, advice and encouragement that members provide to each other.
-It is particularly amazing because this is a group of women that meets mainly on via Facebook updates.
+Social Media Groups – this is a great way to stay in contact with and maintain a relationship with online contacts.
+An amazing amount of networking, job referring, support, and advice take place via social media groups.
+One of my favorite online groups is a group for wives on Facebook.

 Text Messages – this is a great method of contact for people who are shy or have a lot of people to contact.
-With text messaging you are able to send a short message of encouragement, support or advice to a contact in seconds and a response is not needed.
+With text messaging you are able to send a short message of encouragement, support, or advice to someone in seconds and a response is not needed.
 In mere minutes, you are able to send quick text messages on any subject to dozens of people and thus keep in contact with ease.

 Computer video chats – the availability of technological advances and programs like Skype and Google+ hangouts it is very easy to talk with people and see their faces.
 This is a great method of communication and helps build and develop relationships.
 These programs make it easy and inexpensive to see a person you are speaking with and is much easier to arrange than an airplane ride across the country.